Skip to content

 Wholly Owned Subsidiary

-International companies expanding into Oman can register a wholly owned subsidiary.
-This can be structured as either an LLC or SPC with the parent company as the sole or majority shareholder.
+International companies expanding into Oman can register a wholly owned subsidiary, structured as either an LLC or SPC with the parent company as the sole or majority shareholder.

 Branch Office